What is Healthcare BPO?

 Here’s an inside look at a Healthcare BPO facility for comparison:

-Myth #3: Healthcare BPO partners aren’t as secure and compliant as U.S. healthcare companies.
+Myth #3: Not as secure and compliant as U.S. healthcare companies.

 When setup correctly, a Healthcare BPO facility is just as secure as their U.S. clients.
 In some cases, they may be even more secure.
 There are healthcare data breaches in the headlines more often than we’d like, and it’s usually due to careless practices or lack of procedures from internal staff – not external.